--- How goes the world, Sir, now?
+Here comes the good Macduff.
+How goes the world, Sir, now?
 Macd.
 Why, see you not?

 Rosse.
 Is't known, who did this more than bloody Deed?
 Macd.
 Those, that Macbeth hath slain.
 Rosse.
 Alas, the day!
 What good could they pretend?
 Macd.
-They were suborn'd;

-Malcolm, and Donalbain, the King's two Sons,

-Are stoln away and fled; which puts upon them Suspicion of the Deed.
+They were suborn'd; Malcolm, and Donalbain, the King's two Sons, Are stol'n away and fled; which puts upon them Suspicion of the Deed.
 Rosse.
-'Gainst nature still; ----

-Thriftless ambition! that wilt ravin up

-Thine own life's means. -- Then 'tis most like the so-vereignty

-Will fall upon Macbeth?
+'Gainst nature still; ----Thriftless ambition! that will ravin up Thine own life's means. ---- Then 'tis most like, The Sovereignty will fall upon Macbeth?
 Macd.
-He is already nam'd, and gone to Scone To be invested.
+He is already nam'd, and gone to Scone, To be invested.
 Rosse.
 Where is Duncan's body?
 Macd.
-Carried to Colmes-kill,

-The sacred storehouse of his Predecessors,

-And guardian of their bones.
+Carried to Colmes-hill, The sacred storehouse of his Predecessors, And guardian of their bones.
 Rosse.
 Will you to Scone?
 Macd.
 No, Cousin, I'll to Fife.
 Rosse.
 Well, I will thither.
 Macd.
-Well, may you see things well done there, adieu,

-Lest our old robes sit easier than our new!
+Well, may you see things well done there, (adieu;) Lest our old robes sit easier than our new!

 Rosse.
 Farewel, Father.
 Old M. God's benison go with you, and with those That would make good of bad, and friends of foes.
+[Exeunt.

 ACT III.
-SCENE I.

-An Apartment in the Palace.
+SCENE, an Apartment in the Palace.